-This was the first of 4 US #1 hits for The Temptations.
+This was the first of four US #1 hits for The Temptations.
+It was also the first #1 for a male vocal group on the Motown label.

 Some of the many artists who covered this song include Marvin Gaye, Otis Redding, Dolly Parton and The Mamas & The Papas.

-The Rolling Stones covered this song and released it on their Flowers
+The Rolling Stones covered the song and released it on their Flowers

 compilation in June 1967.
 The Stones also recorded The Temptations' "Ain't Too Proud To Beg